alx280586-lab/Idk/README.md

 Updated heuristics are persisted to `heuristics.yaml`.

+If you want the lab to forget what it has learned, delete `heuristics.yaml` and rerun the command above.

 ## Extending the lab

 - Add new templates in `luau_lab/synthesizer.py` to cover more Roblox systems.